MY CHILD IS

 The child is approaching a time of rapid skeletal growth and the loss of the remaining baby teeth.
-Treatment of many orthodontic problems requires harnessing this period of rapid growth so that the bite can be properly fitted together.
+Treatment of many orthodontic problems requires harnessing this period of rapid growth so that the bite can be properly fit together.
 Also, timing treatment to start just before the last baby tooth is lost can result in significant space creation and can sometimes prevent the need for extracting permanent teeth.

 MY CHILD IS

-Rapid skeletal growth, known as the growth spurt, is eminent or already happening by this age.
+Rapid skeletal growth, known as the growth spurt, is imminent or already happening by this age.
 Many times, ideal orthodontic treatment requires harnessing this growth.
 Treatment of overbite (buck teeth), for example, relies mainly on catching the problem before the growth spurt.
 It cannot be emphasized enough how important treatment at this age is for orthodontic problems that involve significant overbite.
 It is especially important that girls be evaluated early in this age period, because most girls have their growth spurt well before boys.

 MY TEEN IS